-    In Oklahoma City, any work that provides substantial change or addition to any new or existing residential building within the city limits requires a building permit.
+In Oklahoma City any work that substantially changes or adds to any new or existing residential building within the city limits requires a building permit.
 If you’re taking on any work that needs a building permit, you’ll need to register as a building contractor via the Oklahoma City official website and pay a $100 registration fee.2

-In Tulsa, Oklahoma’s second-largest city, you don’t need a general contractor license, but to work as a general contractor, you will have to submit an application to be registered in Tulsa’s Permit Center.3
+In Tulsa, Oklahoma’s second-largest city, you don’t need a general contractor license.
+However, if you plan to work as a general contractor, you will have to submit an application to be registered with the Tulsa Permit Center.3

 Common licensing challenges in Oklahoma

-Even though Oklahoma doesn’t have a general contractor license, different locations within Oklahoma do have requirements.
-This can present a challenge to Oklahoma general contractors because they have to make sure they know the requirements in each location they have projects.
+Even though Oklahoma doesn’t have a general contractor license, different locations within Oklahoma have requirements.
+This can present a challenge to general contractors because they have to ensure they know the requirements in each location where they have projects.

 In places that do not have their own building codes, general contractors do not have to have a license, but they do have to provide notice of their work to the Construction Industries Board (CIB).4